-Outcomes Timescale Actions Specific Actions undertaken KPI's/Measures Citizens are more involved in deciding how Explore different ways of Participatory Budgeting: Youth work services supporting young people in setting priorities and assessing applications.
-Identify examples of in deciding how budgets are spent. engaging people in communities of all ages to influence the budgeting affecting their lives, e.g. Canny wi Choose Youth Work completed in 2019 with young people setting priorities via Young Edinburgh Action and Youth Talk and assessing applications for funding.
-Report approved at E, C & F Committee in May 2019. good practice Contribute to council wide budget engagement exercise.
-C Cash Comments Controlled the all to the controlled 1.1.
-2010 and Nl Community Centre Management Committees are confident in managing and making the Training programme developed and implemented Review and revision of Community Centre Community Centre Handbook implemented July 2018 and currently being reviewed.
-Engagement with Management Committees September and October 2019 on a bespoke Community Centre Assurance framework.
-Council officers exploring with MCs how their participation and motivation can be supported and encouraged.
-Number of training courses delivered Evaluation of training most of local assets Handbook Development of Trusted Keyholder policy.
-Trusted key holder pilot at 4 centres successful in releasing additional capacity and allowing additional (unstaffed) activity hours and programmes: it will be extended to centres where appropriate in early 2020.
+Outcomes Timescale Actions Specific Actions undertaken KPI's/Measures Citizens are Explore different Participatory Budgeting: Youth work services supporting young Identify more involved ways of people in setting priorities and assessing applications. examples of in deciding how engaging people in good practice budgets are communities Choose Youth Work completed in 2019 with young people Contribute spent. of all ages to setting priorities via Young Edinburgh Action and Youth Talk and to council influence the assessing applications for funding.
+Report approved at E, C & F wide budget budgeting affecting Committee in May 2019. engagement their exercise. lives, e.g. Canny wi Cash Community Training Community Centre Handbook implemented July 2018 and Number Centre programme currently being reviewed.
+Engagement with Management of training Management developed and Committees September and October 2019 on a bespoke courses Committees implemented Community Centre Assurance framework.
+Council officers delivered are confident Review and exploring with MCs how their participation and motivation can Evaluation of in managing revision of be supported and encouraged. training and making the Community Centre most of local Handbook Trusted key holder pilot at 4 centres successful in releasing assets additional capacity and allowing additional (unstaffed) activity Development of hours and programmes: it will be extended to centres where Trusted appropriate in early 2020.
+Keyholder policy.
 Regular Community Centre Communications Updates are circulated to Committee reps.
 Workshops on health and safety themes have been delivered All centres now have building user groups set up.